 Citi®/ AAdvantage® Platinum Select® MasterCard®: Best Airline Credit Card

-The Citi®/ AAdvantage® Platinum Select® MasterCard® is the perfect card for anyone with a focus on international or domestic itineraries.
-Either way, the American AAdvantage program is known for offering plenty of availability (most of the time) and airline partners that make it easy to find award flights to nearly anywhere in the world.
+The Citi®/ AAdvantage® Platinum Select® MasterCard® is the perfect card for anyone with a focus on earning free airfare.
+Whether your focus is on domestic or international destinations, the American AAdvantage program is known for offering plenty of availability (most of the time) and airline partners that make it easy to find award flights to nearly any destination in the world.

-With this card, you’ll earn 60,000 American AAdvantage miles after you spend just $3,000 on the card within 90 days.
-That’s enough miles for two round-trip domestic flights.
-Beyond the signup bonus, this card awards you and four travel companions with a free checked bag on domestic itineraries, group 1 boarding on American flights, and no foreign transaction fees on purchases made abroad.
+With this card, you’ll earn 50,000 American AAdvantage miles after you spend just $2,500 on the card within three months of account opening.
+That could be enough miles for two round-trip domestic flights.
+Beyond the signup bonus, this card awards you and four travel companions with a free checked bag on domestic itineraries, priority boarding on American flights, and no foreign transaction fees on purchases made abroad.

 - No foreign transaction fees